Instructor: Dr. Martino Dibeltulo Concu

 Course Structure

-- Foundations of Classical Chinese Grammar: This first module establishes a strong grammatical base, which is essential for reading Buddhist texts.
-Students will learn key elements of syntax, vocabulary, and grammatical structures commonly found in Buddhist scriptures, such as subject-predicate constructions, negations, and modifiers.
-The examples provided will be drawn from Buddhist texts, making the material directly relevant to the study of Buddhist writings.
+- Foundations of Classical Chinese Grammar: The first module builds a strong grammatical base, which is vital for interpreting Buddhist texts.
+Participants will gain insight into fundamental aspects of syntax, terminology, and grammatical frameworks typically seen in Buddhist writings, such as constructions involving subjects and predicates, forms of negation, and various modifiers.
+The cases highlighted will be taken from Buddhist documents, which will render the material significantly relevant to the exploration of Buddhist literature.

-- Indian Tradition in Chinese Translation: The second module introduces students to medieval translations of Indian Buddhist texts.
-These include key scriptures from the Chinese Buddhist canon.
-Attention will be given to the challenges of translating Sanskrit and Pāli into Chinese, focusing on the specialized technical vocabulary and stylistic distinctions of these texts.
-Students will engage with the grammar and structure of translated works, developing the skills necessary to interpret Buddhist doctrines within their translated forms.
+- Indian Tradition in Chinese Translation: In the second module, students are introduced to medieval translations of texts related to Indian Buddhism.
+This collection features prominent scriptures from the canon associated with Chinese Buddhism.
+Attention will be directed towards the issues faced in translating Sanskrit and Pāli into Chinese, with a focus on the unique technical language and stylistic elements that define these writings.
+Students will investigate the grammar and composition of translated materials, building the expertise required to grasp Buddhist concepts in their translated expressions.

 - Chinese Compositions on Buddhism: The final module covers Buddhist texts composed in China.
-These writings reflect Chinese intellectual and literary traditions.
-Students will study a variety of genres, including doctrinal treatises, historical records, and biographies.
-These texts provide insight into the unique development of Buddhism in China, while also introducing students to the distinctive rhetorical and stylistic features of Chinese literary culture.
+These compositions illustrate the cultural and literary legacies of Chinese scholarship.
+Students will investigate various literary categories, featuring doctrinal texts, historical records, and accounts of individual lives.
+These materials provide an understanding of the unique trajectory of Buddhism in China, while also engaging students with the distinctive rhetorical and stylistic features of Chinese literary culture.

 Learning Objectives